educata/everrest/docs/quote.md

 # Quote

-In the quote module, users can retrieve quotes from games, series, general sources, and many other types.
+In the quote module, users can retrieve quotes from games, series, books, and other sources.
 For fun, users can get a random quote or view all quotes through paginated data.

 Base URL: